VSCode#

 Settings#

-The looks and behaviour of VSCode are heavily customizable.
+The looks and behavior of VSCode are heavily customizable.
 The settings can be made globally for all projects, but also defined and overridden for each workspace.
 The workspace-specific preferences are stored inside the project’s .vscode/settings.json.
 This JSON file can be edited directly or via the GUI.
 If you include it in your version control, all collaborators can share the same configuration.

 The following snippet shows a selection of noteworthy settings.